top of page

 Cognitive-Behavioral Therapy (CBT)

-CBT is the most efficacious approach to most child- and adolescent-clinical problems.
+CBT is the most efficacious approach for many clinical problems.
 In CBT, clients are taught how to monitor and change ineffective and harm patterns of thoughts (Cognitions) and actions (Behaviors) into more effective and healthy forms.
 CBT addresses the challenge that we do not have direct control over our emotions, so just "trying" to feel better doesn't work (E.g. right now, try to feel happy enough to laugh out loud... you can't.).
 Fortunately, we do have some direct control over our thoughts (E.g. think to yourself the phrase "I am happy") and our actions (E.g. make a smiling facial expression).
 CBT is based on the knowledge that emotions can be indirectly influenced by what we think and what we do.
 Thinking and acting in more skillful ways can lead to feeling better.

 Balancing Rocks